Florida-bred junior college WR Calvin Jackson Jr. commits to WSU Cougars

 Even though he had to play in Kansas last year, Jackson Jr. kept in touch with Sage, and the Cougars offered Jackson a scholarship in February.

 Jackson was part of the Coral Springs Charter School team that went 11-0 in 2015, and he came out of high school with offers from Temple, Iowa State, Toledo and Akron.
+He’s the son of former Auburn defensive back Calvin Jackson, who also had a brief stint with the Miami Dolphins in 1994.

-He played wide receiver and free safety in high school, and finished his senior season as a first-team all-state selection, with 897 receiving yards and 19 touchdowns on 51 receptions, while also tallying 1,330 all-purpose yards.
+Jackson Jr. played wide receiver and free safety in high school and finished his senior season as a first-team all-state selection, with 897 receiving yards and 19 touchdowns on 51 receptions, while also tallying 1,330 all-purpose yards as punt and kick returner.

+“Calvin is one of those guys who’s the most electric person on the field.
+When the ball’s in his hands, there’s always a chance for him to score,” said Adam Miller, Jackson Jr.’s high school coach.
+“He played everywhere for us.
+We put him in the slot, we put him outside.
+We even had a wildcat package for him.
+One thing about him is that he’s very, very smart, and we could even play him in the backfield as well.”

 So, why WSU?